Does Claude Store Your Conversations?

 Practical Tips: Using Claude More Privately

-• Open your Privacy Settings and confirm whether the training setting is on or off — turning it off also shortens retention to about 30 days.
+• Open your Privacy Settings and confirm whether the training setting is on or off — turning it off keeps new chats out of the five-year training pipeline.
+Then delete what you no longer need, since nothing expires on its own.

 • Delete conversations you no longer need; deleted chats are excluded from future training.